 It goes something like this:

-Nice Guy: Do you want to go out for dinner Saturday night?
+Nice Guy: Want to go out for dinner Saturday night?

-Nice Guy: Okay, I'll call you later in the week to firm up the plans.
+Nice Guy: Cool, I'll call you later in the week to firm up the plans.
 I'm looking forward to it.

 You: Me too.
 Talk then.

 You like him, and you're looking forward to Saturday.
 In fact, you're already wondering what you're going to wear and what you're going to talk about.